LunarVim/Launch.nvim/README.md

 ## Install Neovim 0.7

-You can install Neovim with your package manager e.g. brew, apt, pacman etc.. but remember that when you update your packages Neovim may be upgraded to then a new version.
+You can install Neovim with your package manager e.g. brew, apt, pacman etc.. but remember that when you update your packages Neovim may be upgraded to a newer version.

 If you would like to make sure Neovim only updates when you want it to than I recommend installing from source: